-The proposed data centre was announced by the Prime Minister Jacinda Ardern on 6 May 2020, who described the data centre as a ‘significant investment’ which ‘serves as a signal to the world New Zealand is open for business and quality investment’.
+The proposed data center was announced by the Prime Minister Jacinda Ardern on 6 May 2020, who described the data center as a ‘significant investment' which ‘serves as a signal to the world New Zealand is open for business and quality investment'.

 The Minister of Finance Grant Robertson determined that the Investment is not contrary to New Zealand's national interest, according to the New Zealand Overseas Investment Office.

 With the development of this new datacenter region, Microsoft said it aims to fuel new growth that will accelerate digital transformation opportunities across New Zealand.